Crissmas History, Family Crest & Coats of Arms

 Early History of the Crissmas family

-Another 328 words (23 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Crissmas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crissmas research.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Crissmas History in all our PDF Extended History products and printed products wherever possible.

 Crissmas Spelling Variations